marcuslimdw/marcuslimdw.github.io/_posts/2018-10-21-revisiting-the-central-limit-theorem-part-two.md

 ---
 layout: post
-title:  "Revisiting the Central Limit Theorem: Part Two"
+title:  "Revisiting the central limit theorem: part two"
-subtitle: "Exploring assumptions and edge cases"
 date: 2018-10-21 17:00:00 +0800
-categories: tutorials
+categories: [tutorials]
+tags: [clt, statistics]
-image_path: "/assets/revisiting-the-central-limit-theorem-part-two/"
+asset_path: "/assets/revisiting-the-central-limit-theorem-part-two/"
 ---

 This is the second part of a planned series on the Central Limit Theorem!
 In this post, we'll talk about the assumptions behind the CLT, which control when it applies.